Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 }
 ```

-Like with other IAM roles we've encountered during our project, the AWS documentation may seem a little bit lacking about the policies themselves.
 Out Step Function is required to be able to listen to and create CloudWatch Events, this is why it is necessary to have the policy for the `rule/StepFunctionsGetEventsForBatchJobsRule` resource (see [this StackOverflow answer](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)).

 Ultimately we will end up with this simplistic Step Function with only one intermediary state: